nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick. 👋🏻

-I'm from Montreal, Quebec, Canada.
-I'm a Staff Software Engineer at [Netlify](https://netlify.com/) on the app platform team, focusing on front-end technologies and tooling.
-I also have a growing interest in serverless and edge computing.
-I also [stream on Twitch](https://nickyt.live).

 I'm not a big fan of spiders, but I know they're doing good work eating bugs.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and rugby a long time ago.
 More about me at [nickyt.co](https://www.nickyt.co).
+I also [stream on Twitch](https://nickyt.live).

 ---